 The Cost of Goods Sold (COGS) is a critical component in accounting, particularly for businesses involved in manufacturing, retail, or any activity that involves selling products.
 COGS encompasses all direct costs associated with producing or acquiring the goods that a company sells.
 These costs can include the cost of raw materials, direct labor, and any other expenses directly tied to the production or purchase of those goods.

 From a financial perspective, COGS is an expense account.
-When goods are sold, the associated costs are recognized as an expense on the income statement.
-This expense is matched against the revenue generated from the sale of those goods to determine the gross profit.
-The formula for calculating gross profit is:
+That's why when goods are sold, the associated costs are recognized as an expense on the income statement.
+This expense is matched against the revenue generated from the sale of those goods to determine the gross profit It's one of those things that adds up..

 Gross Profit = Revenue - COGS